2 guilty of supporting deadly Westgate mall attack in Kenya

 Lack of coordination between the military and the police led to friendly fire in which one police officer was killed.
 The attackers died of smoke inhalation after the army allegedly blew up a part of the mall where they were hiding.

 For survivors of the attack like security guard David Odhiambo, the two men convicted Wednesday should be hanged.
-He was shot in the head, injuries that cost him his job.
+He was shot in the head, injuries that led him to be fired.

 “They should be killed,” he said from a Nairobi hospital where he went for tests this week.
-He said hardly a month goes by without him visiting the hospital.
+He said hardly a month goes by without him visiting the hospital for one problem or another.

+Some analysts say lessons still unlearned by Kenya in the attack will continue to provide opportunities for al-Shabab to exploit.

+“The many command and overt operational failures of (the government) on that Saturday caused a ‘siege’ to develop that lasted nearly four days,” said former U.S. Marine and security analyst Andrew Franklin.